araman520/araman520/README.md

 - 👋 Hi, I’m Anirudh Raman
-- 👀 I’m interested in Computing Systems, Data Analysis, Data Science, GIS
+- 👀 I’m interested in Cellular Communications, Fixed Wireless, Computing Systems, Data Analysis, Data Science, GIS
 - 🌱 I’m currently learning MS in CS from GaTech
-- 📫 How to reach me araman520@gmail.com
+- 📫 Reach me at araman520@gmail.com

 <!---
 araman520/araman520 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.